mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 ### Start Mathesar without the database server {#disable-db-service}

 The default `docker-compose.yml` has a `db` service which automatically starts a Postgres database server container called `mathesar_db`.
 This service allows you to immediately start using Mathesar to store data in a Postgres database without administering a separate Postgres server outside of Mathesar.
-But if you only plan to use Mathesar to connect to other Postgres servers, then you may disable Mathesar's inbuilt Postgres service if you like.
+But if you plan on using a different Database server, then you may disable Mathesar's inbuilt Postgres service if you like.

 In the `docker-compose.yml` file, comment out the `db` service from the `depends_on` field of the `service`.